Famine in northern Gaza is imminent as more than 1 million people face ‘catastrophic’ levels of hunger, new report warns - KESQ

 Acute hunger and malnutrition have already “far exceeded” the threshold for famine in northern Gaza and the IPC warns of a “major acceleration of death and malnutrition.”

-This is the “the highest number of people facing catastrophic hunger ever recorded… anywhere, anytime,” by the IPC, said United Nations Secretary-General Antonio Guterres.
+This is the “highest number of people facing catastrophic hunger ever recorded… anywhere, anytime,” by the IPC, said United Nations Secretary-General Antonio Guterres.

 At least 25 people, including children and babies, have died from starvation and dehydration in the north, according to the Ministry of Health in Gaza.
 People have resorted to scavenging, eating grass and animal feed, and drinking polluted water.
 Starving mothers are unable to produce enough milk to feed their babies and parents beg for infant formula at overwhelmed health facilities, parents and doctors told CNN.